-I’m in the plane en route to Madison, Wisconsin (thank you, Gogo In-Flight Internet!), but perhaps I should just rent a car and travel across the Midwest.
+I’m in the plane en route to Madison, Wisconsin, but perhaps I should just rent a car and travel across the Midwest.
 Because labor fights are occurring across the region.

 First, you have Indiana, where Democrats walked out to protest a bill that would have made Indiana a right-to-work state, basically busting all private unions.
 Democrats in the state House denied Republicans a quorum to pass their legislation.
 Mitch Daniels, the Indiana Governor and Presidential hopeful, immediately rejected moving the anti-union bill at this time, and sure enough, Republicans dropped the bill.
 But that has not yet brought the Indiana Dems back to the Capitol.